|On this page|

 Data Window NDC

 Directs the renderer to only render within this window of the entire output image.
-The rectangle is specified in as
+You specify the window as

-minX, minY, maxX, maxY, in a normalized range
+minX, minY, maxX, maxY, where each number is a normalized value from

 You can use this window to temporarily crop the render to a smaller region, for testing purposes.